 A glimpse at Congo lives 50 years after the Belgian rule

 Bushenyi roots. editor, public speaker, feminist writer, award-winning blogger and socio-political analyst.
 Words seen in international media like The Guardian, Al Jazeera, Quartz and Mundo Negro.
 Expertise in new media, social justice, migration, gender, peace and security issues.
 Was honored with the 2018 Anna Guèye Award for her work on digital democracy, justice and equality by Africtivistes.
-The World Economic Forum Young Global Leaders under the age of 40.
+She is the co-editor of a book: Challenging Patriarchy: The Role of Patriarchy in the Roll-Back of Democracy.
+Rosebell has expertise in human rights, gender, peace and conflict issues.
+Rosebell was recently recognized by Avance Media as one of the 100 Most Influential Women in Africa for 2021 edition.
 I studied Mass Communication at Makerere University, short courses on Non-violent conflict at Tufts University, Global Leadership and Public Policy at the Harvard Kennedy School and MA in Media, Peace and Conflict Studies from the University for Peace.
 Outside Uganda, I have lived in Costa Rica, Switzerland and a bit in Ethiopia.
-View all posts by R.Kagumire
+View all posts by Rosebell's Blog